Andrew-Chen-Wang/curvature-graphing-engine/README.md

-# Space Curvature Engine
+# Natural Gravity Engine

 | Created by | [Andrew Chen Wang](https://github.com/Andrew-Chen-Wang)
 |------------|----------------------
 | Created on | 24 June 2020

-Physics engine with 4D graphs that mimics curvatures of space for researching gravitational waves.
+> Physics engine with 4D graphs that mimics curvatures of space for researching gravitational waves.

+This engine's core design lies in simple concepts.
+If you become too complex, incorporating new papers and ideas, the engine becomes unusable too quickly.
+Making everything simple allows for these old and new principles to be alive without even coding it:

+This physics engine makes gravity an object (thank you VSauce; something about people attracting each other) because gravitational waves are "waves..." (maybe).
+This may allow for a little better understanding of how gravity affects other "objects".
+More on that in the dedicated section.

 ---
 ### Introduction

 This physics engine was designed to understand gravity and the curvature of space.
 It allows for creating objects and viewing a graph at the same time that the generated object bends space-time.
+Thus, unlike other physics engines, **gravity is represented as an invisible object in-game (more representable as the graph).**

 Generating an object begins with a "perfect" sphere with frozen time.
 You can also opt to generate an object while time continues.
 You can think